rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - **TODO, ensure that we document how to reconnect to an new receiver**

 - the *notification envelope* structure, {{FullNotificationExample}}, used for all YANG Push notifications contains a monotonically increasing *sequence-number* field that allows for lost messages in an end-to-end data pipeline spanning multiple transport hops to be detected, allowing appropriate mitigation steps to be taken.
 For example, see figure 1 in {{I-D.ietf-nmop-network-anomaly-architecture}}.

-  - **TODO, sequence-numbers are unique except for the receiver-disconnected message.**

 - the protocol relies on transport protocols that are either reliable, e.g., TCP or HTTP, or unreliable transports that employ mechanisms for clients to detect when losses at the transport layer have occurred, e.g., the *message id* in {{I-D.draft-ietf-netconf-udp-notif}} (**TODO fix reference to bis version, once that becomes available**).